 Thirdly, it is also hugely helpful to organisations to have trained and experienced spokespeople.
 This is particularly true if there is likely to be a crisis at some point in the future.
 You need a handful of people who know the game, have done a few radio and TV interviews and are not going to be phased by the process.
 As media trainers, we are all too often asked to take people from first steps to ready for Radio 4’s Today programme in one four-hour session.
 Common sense will tell you that this is not ideal.

 The big win: shaping the conversation

-Withdrawal of business from public debate has been damaging
+Withdrawal of business from the public debate has been damaging

 [Although a few businesses did nail their colours to the mast over Scottish Independence and Brexit very few chose to be interviewed.
 It was deemed that the risks were too high.
 But my main concern is about more general everyday matters.]

-The result this withdrawal from the public conversations is that huge swathes of the under 25’s now think making money is wrong and that anyone making money is damaging the human race.
+The result of this withdrawal from the public conversations is that huge swathes of the under-25’s now thinking making money is wrong and that anyone making money is damaging the human race.
 Whilst the reality is, while some businesses can be exploitative – and I know a few – in general business is delivering an extraordinary level of comfort, service, interest and freedom of choice to the population.